• Privacy Policy

 Structure and Writing Style

-Providing background information in the introduction of a research paper serves as a bridge that links the reader to the research problem .
-Precisely how long and in-depth this bridge should be is largely dependent upon how much information you think the reader will need to know in order to fully understand the problem being discussed and to appreciate why the issues you are investigating are important.
+Providing background information in a research paper serves as a bridge that links the reader to the research problem .
+Precisely how long and in-depth this bridge should be is largely dependent upon how much information you think the reader will need to know in order to fully understand the problem being examined and to appreciate why the issues you are analyzing are important.

 From another perspective, the length and detail of background information also depends on the degree to which you need to demonstrate to your professor how much you understand the research problem.
 Keep this in mind because providing pertinent background information can be an effective way to demonstrate that you have a clear grasp of key issues, debates, and concepts related to your overall study.

 The structure and writing style of your background information can vary depending upon the complexity of your research and/or the nature of the assignment.
-However, in most cases it should be limited to only one to two paragraphs in your introduction.
+However, in most cases it should be limited to only a few paragraphs in your introduction.
+If you require more text to contextualized the topic, consider placing this information under a separate heading after the introduction.

 Given this, here are some questions to consider while writing this part of your introduction :